jameskress/Visualization_Vignettes/Miniapps/gray-scott/README.md

 ## Running with Docker

 This project provides a self-contained, portable, and reproducible scientific software environment using Docker.
-It includes pre-compiled versions of **ParaView 5.13.2**, **ADIOS2**, **Ascent**, and the **Gray-Scott Miniapp**, ensuring that users can run complex in-situ visualization workflows without needing to build the dependencies themselves.
+It includes pre-compiled versions of **ParaView**, **ADIOS2**, **Ascent**, and the **Gray-Scott Miniapp**, ensuring that users can run complex in-situ visualization workflows without needing to build the dependencies themselves.

 The Docker image can be built and run on **Linux, macOS, and Windows**.